TheOlajide/Data-Analytics/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the data to answer key questions as follows 1.
+EDA involved exploring the data to answer key questions as follows:
-2.
-3.
-4.
-5.
+1. What are the highest number of subscribers/users by country?
+2. What are the monthly revenue generated per country?
+3. What country generates more and least revenue?
+4. What subscription type do most people prefer?
+5. What is the overall total numbes of subscribers?
+6. How much does netflix generate from all countries monthly?
+7. In how many countries does netflix have users?
+8. what month/year has the highest number of subscribers?
+9. Show the trend of subscription made overtime.
+10. what month/year has the highest number of subscriptions made?

 ### Data Analysis